Chigg/Chigg.github.io/about.md

 <img src="{{ "/images/pic05.jpg" | absolute_url }}" alt="left brain / right brain" style = "width:50%;height:20%;" align = "left" hspace= "10" vspace= "10" />

-<p>Not only does hybridization train your brain more effectively, in my opinion it theoretically differentiates you from your peers in the job market.
+Not only does hybridization train your brain more effectively, in my opinion it theoretically differentiates you from your peers in the job market.
 Statistically speaking, it's unlikely anyone is ever going to be the best at what they do.
 By taking a more general approach, you are increasing your utility in a unique way and reducing the number of peers you'll compete with by shrinking the number of people who have the same skills as you, <a href="https://en.wikipedia.org/wiki/Blue_Ocean_Strategy">essentially employing a blue ocean shift</a> but for skillsets.
-Alternatively, going too general will decrease your utility, as being a master of none will inevitably make you unskilled.</p>
+Alternatively, going too general will decrease your utility, as being a master of none will inevitably make you unskilled.

-<p>Although I genuinely enjoy both sociology and computer science, the theory of hybridization provided me with a functional justification for pursuing both interests.
-I hope, by diversifying in this way, I'll have better exposure in an ultra-competitive job market, and focus on unique topics not often pursued in either discipline.</p>
+Although I genuinely enjoy both sociology and computer science, the theory of hybridization provided me with a functional justification for pursuing both interests.
+I hope, by diversifying in this way, I'll have better exposure in an ultra-competitive job market, and focus on unique topics not often pursued in either discipline.<

 Now that you know why I consider this niche an important endeavor, I hope you'll have a newfound interest in the synthesis of sociology and computer science or maybe find an interesting synthesis of your own.